ngallot/chuck-norris-facts-api/README.md

 - 1 endpoint DELETE: to delete a list of facts given their ids.

 - Unit tests to go with those new endpoints!

+#### TROUBLESHOOTING

+##### docker commands failing
+If you have an error while running the docker command, it might be because of insufficient privileges.
+To fix this, apply the steps described [here](https://docs.docker.com/install/linux/linux-postinstall/) or [here](https://github.com/sindresorhus/guides/blob/master/docker-without-sudo.md)

+##### docker-compose commands failing
+If the docker-compose commands are failing, it might be:
+- Because of docker commands failing (docker-compose is using docker engine in the background), so see step 1.
+- Because your version of docker-compose is too old to support the docker-compose.yaml file version.
+To fix that, checkout the docs to install the latest version of docker-compose.
+I've already downgraded the docker-compose file version from 3.7 to 3.1 so it should work for most of your configurations.